markomitranic/Plateaux/README.md

 ```
 ## Known issues & TODOs
 - Should implement icon textures as visual guidelines for Gizmo recognition (materials and meshes also).
-- Should publish major thesis to Medium and link it here for reference.

 ## Future Prospects
 - Mobile version of the project.
 Maybe even a Cordova Application?